Jeff Bagwell: Other milestones (2002–03)

-For the first three months of the 2002 season, Bagwell labored greatly with throwing; he still had not fully recovered from the shoulder surgery of the previous offseason.
-Even after it improved, it was noticeably less strong than two years prior.
+For the first three months of the 2002 season, Bagwell labored greatly with throwing; he still had not fully recovered from offseason shoulder surgery.
+Even after the shoulder improved, it was noticeably weaker than two years prior.
 In July, he batted .349 with six home runs and 23 RBI.
 Before a game against the San Diego Padres on August 27, he met with an 11-year-old bone cancer patient named Stephen Rael who asked him to hit a home run for him.
 Bagwell replied, "I'm going to try, but I'm not Babe Ruth."
 In the fifth inning, he hit a pitch from Mike Bynum over the left field wall and pointed to the child in the stands as he rounded third base.
 He later said, "I hit the home run, and he felt it was for him.
 I'm glad for that.
 It made it special."
 From August 10–24, Bagwell produced a season-high 15-game hitting streak, marking the 12th consecutive season with at least one double-digit hit streak, a club record, and second to Roberto Alomar with 14 among all then-active players.
 In September, he batted .343 with 11 multiple-hit games.

 During a 3–2 loss to the Montreal Expos on April 26, 2003, Bagwell's infield single gave him 2,000 hits for his career, joining Biggio as the only Astro to achieve this mark.
 Bagwell collected the assist for the final out of a combined no-hitter and 8–0 win over the Yankees on June 11.
 He scooped a ground ball batted from Hideki Matsui and relayed it to Billy Wagner covering first base, the final of a record six pitchers participating in the feat.
 Playing the Cincinnati Reds on July 20, 2003, Bagwell hit two home runs for the 400th of his career off Danny Graves, becoming the 35th player in MLB history to do so.
 ESPN's "The List" ranked Bagwell as the second-most underrated athlete of the top four North American professional sports leagues in August 2003, and Biggio third.